Learning Graph Structures with Transformer for Multivariate Time Series Anomaly Detection in IoT

 \section{Abstract}

-Many real-world IoT systems comprising various internet-connected sensory devices generate substantial amounts of multivariate time series data.
-Meanwhile, those critical IoT infrastructures, such as smart power grids and water distribution networks, are often targets of cyber-attacks, making anomaly detection an important study topic.
-Modeling such relatedness is, nevertheless, unavoidable for any efficient and effective anomaly detection system, given the intricate topological and nonlinear dependencies that are initially unknown among sensors.
-Furthermore, detecting anomalies in multivariate time series is difficult due to their temporal dependency and stochasticity, their anomaly detection remains a big challenge.
-This work proposed a novel framework, namely GTA, for multivariate time series anomaly detection by automatically learning a graph structure followed by the graph convolution and modeling the temporal dependency through a Transformer-based architecture.
-The connection learning policy based on the Gumbel-softmax sampling strategy to learn bi-directed associations among sensors directly, is at the heart of learning graph structure.
+Many real-world IoT systems, which include a variety of internet-connected sensory devices, produce substantial amounts of multivariate time series data.
+Meanwhile, vital IoT infrastructures like smart power grids and water distribution networks are frequently targeted by cyber-attacks, making anomaly detection an important study topic.
+Modeling such relatedness is, nevertheless, unavoidable for any efficient and effective anomaly detection system, given the intricate topological and nonlinear connections that are originally unknown among sensors.
+Furthermore, detecting anomalies in multivariate time series is difficult due to their temporal dependency and stochasticity.
+This paper presented GTA, a new framework for multivariate time series anomaly detection that involves automatically learning a graph structure, graph convolution, and modeling temporal dependency using a Transformer-based architecture.
+The connection learning policy, which is based on the Gumbel-softmax sampling approach to learn bi-directed links among sensors directly, is at the heart of learning graph structure.
 To describe the anomaly information flow between network nodes, we introduced a new graph convolution called Influence Propagation convolution.
-In addition, to tackle the quadratic complexity barrier, we suggested a multi-branch attention mechanism to substitute for original multi-head self-attention to overcome the quadratic complexity challenge.
-The extensive experiments on four public anomaly detection benchmarks further demonstrate our approach's superiority over other state-of-the-arts.
+In addition, to tackle the quadratic complexity barrier, we suggested a multi-branch attention mechanism to replace the original multi-head self-attention method.
+Extensive experiments on four publicly available anomaly detection benchmarks further demonstrate the superiority of our approach over alternative state-of-the-arts.
 Codes are available at https://github.com/ZEKAICHEN/GTA.